ubiquity/ubiquity-dollar/README.md

 ```

 If successful it will show a readout of accounts generated from the test mnemonic (`test test test test test test test test test test test junk`) and the port it's listening on.

-## Commiting, Sending PRs

-- We require all PRs meet the issues expectation and/or to follow the discussions accordingly and implement all necessary changes and feedback by reviewers.
-- We run CI jobs all CI jobs must pass before commiting/merging a PR with a few exceptions, this would likely happen when a PR it's getting reviewed

 ## Yarn Workspaces